Vyral/base-template/_posts/2018-06-21-the-truth-about-investment-properties-and-llcs.md

 {% include pullquote.html %}

 If you or someone you know is thinking of investing in real estate, please think of us at Guardian Mortgage.
 We have a lot of experience and offer several loan programs.
-We would love to help guide you.&nbsp;
+We would love to help guide you.

-To learn more, visit:&nbsp;[http://www.fanniemae.com](http://www.fanniemae.com)
+To learn more, visit: [http://www.fanniemae.com](http://www.fanniemae.com)

 And, of course, if you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.